• Skip to primary navigation

 Cherry sauce in a round white bowl with a spoon.

-Perfect as a topping for cheesecake, pudding, pound cake, rice pudding, ice cream and more!
-Can be served cold or warm.
+Cherry sauce is perfect as a dessert topping for cheesecake, pudding, pound cake, rice pudding, ice cream, and more!
+Serve it cold or warm.
+Can be made "sugar free" (no sugar added) with a simple swap of sweetener.

 5 from 1 vote